peurKe/auto_ZONA_translator/README.md

 - v0.2.2
   - Fixed a bug in the backup game files function that forced Steam game files to be validated even if the game files were valid.

+- v0.3.0
+  - Improved translation system - unified for all 4 games